Lesson 5: How Do You Trade in the Forex Market?

 • Financial information.
 Brokers will sometimes ask for your bank account details to set up your account’s funding through bank transfers.

 You will also need to consider the minimum amount you will deposit in your forex trading account.
 Forex trading accounts can have low minimum deposit requirements, if at all.
 However, having enough capital in your account will allow you to engage in more substantial trades.
-More specifically, a larger capital lets you get more leverage and have a larger trading margin.
+More specifically, a larger capital gives you more leverage and a larger trading margin.

 Although there are no rules on how much capital you should have, a good rule of thumb is to have at least $2,500.